mergesort/mergesort/README.md

 ### And these are some of my libraries people seem to enjoy using.

 #### [Boutique](https://github.com/mergesort/Boutique)
-Boutique is a simple but powerful persistence library, and more.
-With its dual-layered memory + disk caching architecture Boutique provides a way to build apps that update in real time with full offline storage in only two lines of code using an incredibly simple API.
-It's truly magical, you have to see it for yourself to believe it.
+Boutique is a simple but powerful persistence library, a small set of property wrappers and types that enable building incredibly simple state-driven apps for SwiftUI, UIKit, and AppKit.
+With its dual-layered memory + disk caching architecture Boutique provides a way to build apps that update in real time with full offline storage in only a few lines of code using an incredibly simple API.

 #### [Bodega](https://github.com/mergesort/Bodega)
-Bodega is an actor-based disk cache, and what powers Boutique’s automatic offline support.
-If you need a way to store data or Codable structs to disk Bodega gives you the ability with a very simple API.
-No changes necessary to your models or your code.
+Bodega is an actor-based library that started as a simple cache based on reading and writing files to/from disk with an incredibly simple API.
+Bodega offers a form of infrastructure that any app's data layer can use.
+Whether you want to store Codable objects with ease, build caches, or interface with your API or services like CloudKit, it all works in just a few lines of code.
+Best of all, Bodega powers Boutique's automatic offline support.

 #### [Model View Controller Store](https://github.com/mergesort/MVCS)
 A sample project demonstrating the Model View Controller Store architecture I developed, powered under the hood by [Boutique](https://github.com/mergesort/Boutique) and [Bodega](https://github.com/mergesort/Bodega).
 If you'd like to familiarize yourself with Model View Controller Store you can play with the sample app or you can read about the philosophy, along with a very technical walkthrough in this [post](https://build.ms/2022/06/22/model-view-controller-store/).